jarvist/PolaronMobility.jl/README.md

 3) Enter `https://github.com/jarvist/PolaronMobility.jl.git` (this repository) as the git URL
 4) Auto-filled defaults are fine; click '+' and wait for it to clone
 5) You should now have a `PolaronMobility` directory in your JuliaBox, with the above notebook inside.
+5b) As of 2nd Aug 2018, you a more modern version of the `Optim` package than comes as default on JuliaBox.
+Click on 'Packages' from the root page.
+Within the new pop-up window type `Optim` into the 'registered package box', click '+' to add it to your list, then click on the 'build' button.
+Hopefully a new Julia image with an updated Optim will be built.
 6) Once setup, you can save the Notebook URL as a bookmark: [https://juliabox.com/notebook/notebooks/PolaronMobility/JuliaBox-Example.ipynb]

 ## Using